 - 7 Cups – Become a volunteer listener for an online emotional support organization.

-- AllForGood – Search through a database of volunteer opportunities you can do from home.
+- AllForGood – Search through a database of remote volunteer opportunities.

 - Amnesty Decoders – Join a global network of digital volunteers that help research and expose human rights violations.